riyaj8888/projecte/README.md

 # projecte
-repository for version control course
+repository for version control course with git fetch,pull and push commands